mstockwell/Check-VPC-IP-Address-Space/README.md

 # A Lambda utility which checks remaining availiable IP addresses within VPC subnets

 VPC subnets have a finite number of available ip addresses.
-Through automation and some AWS services (such as Lambda accessing resources in a VPC, and Fargate Task) your subnets may experience IP exhaustion.
+Through automation and some AWS services (e.g. Lambda accessing resources in a VPC, Fargate creating ENIs) your subnets may begin to experience IP exhaustion without you explicitly knowing so.
 This application allows you to set a threshold for notification when the remaining available IPs in a subnet reach a certain percentage.
 The default is 20% but this can be changed using the PERCENTAGE_WARNING environment variable.

 # Two Modes: Single VPC and All VPCs All Regions